1388 - Origins of the Inn

 1960 - Post-War Reconstruction

-On 11 May 1960 the rebuilt Chapel was re-dedicated by the Archbishop of Canterbury, the Rt Rev Geoffrey Fisher, thus bringing to an end the Inn’s post-war reconstruction.
+On 11 May 1960 the rebuilt Chapel was re-dedicated by the Archbishop of Canterbury, the Rt Rev Geoffrey Fisher, thus ending the Inn’s post-war reconstruction.
+Of the non-residential buildings, the Hall had been reopened on 5 December 1951 by HRH the Duke of Gloucester and the Library was reopened on 15 December 1958 by Prime Minister Harold MacMillan.

 1969 - John Anthony Roberts

-John Anthony Roberts was one of the first Black barristers to become a QC at the Bar of England and Wales in 1988.
+John Anthony Roberts originally joined the RAF where he qualified as an accountant before plying his trade in Law.
+Called to the Bar in 1969, was one of the first Black barristers to become a QC at the Bar of England and Wales in 1988.

 1969 - Lady Hale

-Educated at a state school in Yorkshire, Brenda Hale was appointed Professor of Law at Manchester (1986), Queen’s Counsel (1989), Lord of Appeal in Ordinary and Baroness Hale of Richmond (2004) and, in 2017, the first woman President of the Supreme Court.
+Educated at a state school in Yorkshire, Brenda Hale joined Gray’s Inn and was Called to the Bar in 1969.
+She was later appointed Professor of Law at Manchester in 1986, to Queen’s Counsel in 1989, and Lord of Appeal in Ordinary and Baroness Hale of Richmond in 2004.
+Later in 2017, Lady Hale became the first woman President of the Supreme Court.

 1969 - Lord Thomas